thewtex/thesis/strain_estimation/strain_estimation.rst

   displacements on a hard cylindrical input model undergoing uni-axial compression. a) Axial strain, b) shear strain, and c) lateral strain.

-The challenge arises when noise in the displacements are output from imperfect motion tracking.
-The RF ultrasound simulation images in |rf_inputs| display the image content before and after deformation.
-The deformation pattern that takes place between these images is not readily apparent, but the motion tracking algorithm is able to determine the movement of subvolumes in the image.
+The challenge arises when noise in the displacements are present from imperfect motion tracking.
+RF ultrasound simulation images in |rf_inputs| display image content before and after deformation.
+The deformation pattern that takes place between these images is not readily apparent, but the motion tracking algorithm is able to determine the movement of regions in the image.
 Notice the anisotropy in resolution-- signal content is much higher in the axial direction than it is in the lateral direction.
 This leads to higher quality motion estimation in the axial direction, as discussed in Section 5.1.2.